FAQs

 Can campers bring electronics (video games, cell phones, computers) to camp?

-Research continues to support that many children who have difficulty with same-age peer relationships use electronics as a replacement for social interaction.
-Video games, cell phones, tablets, and computers are not permitted at camp.
+Many children who have difficulty building friendships use electronics to replace social interaction.
+Each year, more research supports that excessive screen time doesn’t support our campers socially.
+As such, Video games, cell phones, tablets, and computers are not permitted at camp.
 Campers may bring an iPod/MP3 player that contains music/audio books only.
 Campers do not have access to the internet at camp.
-Campers do not use computers at Camp Sequoia unless it is being used in a specific activity (Movie Making or occasional STEM activities, like 3D printing).
-Your family is welcome to email your camper, as we print out your emails each day and give them to the campers at mail time.
-You will receive letters from your children the old fashioned way-postal mail!
+Campers don’t use computers at Camp Sequoia, outside of specific activities (Movie Making, coding, 3D printing, etc.).
+Your family is welcome to email your camper, as we print out your emails each day.
+You will receive letters from your children the old fashioned way: postal mail!
 Counselors assist campers who have difficulty with handwriting to compose letters.

 Do you do any type of background checks on your staff?